-- 7. National institutes shouldering responsibility for skill development include: (i) Ministry of Skill Development and Entrepreneurship (MSDE): (ii) National Skill Development Agency (NSDA); (iii) National Skill Development Corporation (NSDC); (iv) National Skill Development Fund (NSDF); (v) Sector Skills Councils (SSCs); and (vi) Training Providers (TPs) affiliated to NSDC.
-The state level institution chiefly is the State Skill Development Missions (SSDMs) and their training providers at the state and sub-state levels. - 8.
-A clear and definite mandate exists both at the national and state levels for ensuring the social inclusiveness and capacity building of various agencies to address the social and environmental issues.
+7. National institutes shouldering responsibility for skill development include: (i) Ministry of Skill Development and Entrepreneurship (MSDE): (ii) National Skill Development Agency (NSDA); (iii) National Skill Development Corporation (NSDC); (iv) National Skill Development Fund (NSDF); (v) Sector Skills Councils (SSCs); and (vi) Training Providers (TPs) affiliated to NSDC.
+The state level institution chiefly is the state skill development mission (SSDM) and its training providers at the state and sub-state levels.

+8. A clear and definite mandate does exist both at the national and state levels for ensuring the social inclusiveness and capacity building of various agencies to address the social and environmental issues.
 It is well recognized that the training service providers hold the key to the success of the program.
 There exist clear procedures for selection of training providers - and these include criteria relevant to environmental aspects such as adequacy of infrastructure, equipment, etc. Compliance with these would ensure adherence to international good practice on social, environmental management and occupational health & safety.
 However, the following emerge as issues of significance: (i) there is no uniformity in respect of the institutional setup across the states; (ii) plurality of institutions with duplication is quite evident; (iii) private and non-governmental agencies play a larger role in low income states and tribal areas; (iv) substantial scope exists for improving coordination and information sharing between state and central agencies; and (v) success of the program would depend upon the service providers, and most successful agencies draw financial support from different sources, and their reliance on SSDMs is limited.
 Further, TPs having a strategic tie up with a 'knowledge partner' thus enabling adequate infrastructure and training of the trainers, excel in delivery.
-Finally, industryled training are likely to be a huge success as the trainings imparted directly relate to the job requirement.
+Finally, industry-led training are likely to be a huge success as the trainings imparted directly relate to the job requirement.
 Thus, the challenge for the program lies in: ensuring minimum standards with regard to infrastructure, safety, in-service refresher training for faculty, etc., across all TPs.

-&lt;sup>1 States were chosen such as to represent the various geographical as well as socio-economic and cultural and ecological representations.
+1 States were chosen such as to represent the various geographical as well as socio-economic and cultural and ecological representations.
+Tamil Nadu and Odisha have been covered as a part preparing STEEPPE project, and Uttarakhand, that of the state skill development project.